 Please note that requesting financial aid on the application form will not affect your chances of being admitted to one of our graduate programs.
 All prospective students should review the estimated expenses associated with graduate study.

 Many students also take advantage of the Rowland and Pat Rebele Digital and Print Journalism Internship Program, which provides stipends for select internship opportunities.

 Coterm Degree (for Stanford Undergraduates only):

 If you are a Stanford undergraduate student interested in the journalism track of the Coterminal Master’s Program in Communication, you can find detailed information at: http://comm.stanford.edu/coterminal-masters/.
 Contact Katrin Wheeler, Student Services Manager, with any logistical questions about the coterm program.
 Contact Stanford Journalism Program Director James Hamilton to see if your academic background might be a good fit for learning storytelling and data skills.
 Some students have a background in storytelling and want to learn data skills, while other students have a data or computer science background and want to learn storytelling and reporting skills.

 Make sure to take a close look at our Frequently Asked Questions page.
-If you have further questions after carefully reading the information provided, please contact Stanford Journalism Program Director James Hamilton, Student Services Manager Katrin Wheeler or Journalism Program Administrator Vignesh Ramachandran.
+If you have further questions after carefully reading the information provided, please contact Stanford Journalism Program Director James Hamilton or Student Services Manager Katrin Wheeler.

 Thank you for your interest in the Stanford Journalism Program.